Illusory free speech

 Bullshit has wings

 With the exception of The National newspaper, no intervention was made by the editors of our ‘Better Together’ UK newspapers on behalf of Wings, or by our First Minister.
 Quite frankly, that isn’t good enough.
 We elect these people not only to protect us, but our democratic outlets too.

-In full sarcastic mode, BBC Television’s Brillo salesman, Andrew Neil, posted, “What a loss to civilised and informed discourse”, perfectly exposing his vanity and insecurity in one neat sentence.
+In full sarcastic mode, BBC Television’s Brillo salesman, and self-style Chief Jerk, Andrew Neil, posted, “What a loss to civilised and informed discourse”, perfectly exposing his vanity and insecurity in one neat sentence.